cheminfo/eln-docs/docs/90_for_developers/contributing/developmentSetup.md

 ## Test driven development

 It can be practical to use the "watch mode" of jest.
 This will continuously run the test suite in the background `npx jest --watch`.
 If you just want to run the test suite once, you can use `npm run test`.
 In practice, it can often be useful to write, in the spirit of [test driven development](https://en.wikipedia.org/wiki/Test-driven_development), tests before the actual implementation.
-This can also help to shape the API in an useable form.
+This can also help to shape the API in a usable form.

 ## Commit messages